mozilla-services/autopush/docs/http.rst

 Autopush exposes three HTTP endpoints:

-`/push/...`
+`/[sw]push/...`

-This is tied to :class:`EndpointHandler` (:ref:`endpoint_module`).
-This endpoint is returned by the Push registration process and is used by the
+This is tied to one of the Endpoint Handlers, either `/wpush/...` for :class:`~autopush.web.webpush.WebPushHandler`, or `/spush/...` for :class:`~autopush.web.simplepush.SimplePushHandler`.
-:term:`AppServer` to send Push alerts to the Application.
+(Note, `SimplePushHandler` is obsolete and will be removed without notification in a future update.)
+This endpoint is returned by the Push registration process and is used by the :term:`AppServer` to send Push alerts to the Application.
 See :ref:`send`.

 `/m/...`

-This is tied to :class:`MessageHandler` (:ref:`endpoint_module`).
-This endpoint handles individual message operations on messages pending delivery, such as deleting the message or updating the contents or Time To Live (TTL).
-See :ref:`cancel` and :ref:`update`.
+This is tied to :class:`~autopush.web.message.MessageHandler`.
+This endpoint allows a message that has not yet been delivered to be deleted.
+See :ref:`cancel`.

 `/v1/.../.../registration/...`

-This is tied to the :class:`RegistrationHandler` (:ref:`endpoint_module`).
+This is tied to the :ref:`reg_calls` Handlers.
 This endpoint is used by apps that wish to use :term:`bridging` protocols to register new channels.
 See :ref:`bridge_api`.